gauravk268/gauravk268/README.md

 <img align="center" src="https://gauravk268.github.io/images/header.png" alt="footer img" >

-#### I'm a 3rd-year B.Tech.
+#### I'm a Final-year B.Tech.
 Student from MNNIT Allahabad, currently studying Electronics and communications engineering.
 I am interested in data structure and algorithms, and Web Development.
 I love creating websites and solving problems that a normal person might face in real life using my development capabilities. :blush:

 #### When I am free, you can find me scrolling through Quora, busy with Photography, or watching any sci-fi movie. :wink:
 <br/>